learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ![](asciicast-plugins-hello.gif)

-> The kubectl plugin mechanisms closely follows the design of the [Git plugin mechanism](https://adamcod.es/2013/07/12/how-to-create-git-plugin.html).
+> In case you're familiar with it, the kubectl plugin mechanisms closely follows the design of the [Git plugin mechanism](https://adamcod.es/2013/07/12/how-to-create-git-plugin.html).

 This section will show you how to install plugins, where you can find existing plugins, and how to create your own plugins.

 ### Installing plugins

-Kubectl plugins are distributed as simple executable files that have a name of the form `kubectl-x`.
-The prefix `kubectl-` is mandatory, and what follows is kubectl sub-command that allows to invoke the plugin.
+Kubectl plugins are distributed as simple executable files with a name of the form `kubectl-x`.
+The prefix `kubectl-` is mandatory, and what follows is the new kubectl sub-command that allows to invoke the plugin.

 For example, the *hello* plugin shown above would be distributed as a file named `kubectl-hello`.

-[Installing a plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#installing-kubectl-plugins) is straightforward: you just have to copy the `kubectl-x` file to *any* directory in your `PATH` and make sure that it's exectuable (for example, with `chmod +x`).
+To [install a plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#installing-kubectl-plugins), you just have to copy the `kubectl-x` file to *any* directory in your `PATH` and make it exectuable (for example, with `chmod +x`).
 Immediately after that, you can invoke the plugin with `kubectl x`.

 You can use the following command to list all the plugins that are currently installed on your system: